Mike Akiu

-Karl Michael Akiu (born February 12, 1962) is an American former professional football wide receiver who played two seasons with the Houston Oilers of the National Football League (NFL).
+Karl Michael Akiu (born February 12, 1962) is an American former professional football player who was a wide receiver for two seasons with the Houston Oilers of the National Football League (NFL).
 He was selected by the Oilers in the seventh round of the 1985 NFL draft.
-He first enrolled at Washington State University before transferring to the University of Hawaii at Manoa.
+He first enrolled at Washington State University before transferring to play college football for the Hawaii Rainbow Warriors.
 Akiu attended Kalaheo High School in Kailua, Honolulu County, Hawaii.
 He was also a member of the San Francisco 49ers and Buffalo Bills.